 Mark Jones also received a promotion about the same time as Arnold Mayer.
 Mark was assigned to head up the Human Resources Technology department which had been suffering from exactly the same issues as Arnold’s department.
 Mark also had 25 years of experience though none of it was in technology.
-Mark’s first action was to bring together his management team to get their thoughts about why things were not working.
+Mark’s first action was to bring together his management team to get their thoughts on why things were not working.
 “Can anyone tell me who our customers are and how our organization is structured to support them?” he asked the team.
 John Blake responded, “We don’t have enough authority to get the job done.
-As you can see from the organizational chart, I am in charge of application development; under me I have two team leaders, four programmers and an assistant.
-Now...”
+As you can see from the organizational chart, I am in charge of application development; under me, I have two team leaders, four programmers, and an assistant.
+Now…”

 Before John could continue, Mark interrupted.
 “John, I can see from the organizational chart who reports to whom and I hear your concern about authority, but I’d like to get a better understanding about how the work actually gets done.”